-We spoke to Luisa T back in 2014 after she tried to use PayPal's Buyer Protection to get a refund for a Christian Dior perfume she had bought online (and paid for through PayPal), which turned out to be an obvious fake.
+We spoke to Luisa T back in 2014 after she tried to use PayPal's Buyer Protection to get a refund for a Christian Dior perfume she'd bought online (and paid for through PayPal), which turned out to be an obvious fake.

 The document also needed to be on the company's letterhead with the full name, address and phone number so that PayPal could contact them.
-To be fair, a similar requirement may be imposed if seeking a chargeback and the seller disputes your claims.
+To be fair, a similar requirement may be imposed if seeking a credit card chargeback and the seller disputes your claims.

 "I could not achieve this," Luisa told CHOICE.
 While PayPal did eventually refund Luisa's money, it was only after intervention from CHOICE.